 3. Dobie’s Steak House: There is something nostalgic about grabbing a Brandy old fashioned and cozying up on a Friday night while nibbling on pickled eggs, cucumber slices, radishes and green onions right off the relish tray as you wait for your battered fish fry to arrive.

 4. St. Florian Catholic Church: St. Florian’s offers one of the most popular church fish fries in town, serving up not only fish, but salad and dessert bars with all of the fixings!
 (P.S.
-On our tour, when we have a chance to visit this churches, we also enjoy a church tour provided by Father Mike!)
+On our tour, when we have a chance to visit these churches, we also enjoy a church tour provided by Father Mike!)

-5. Mibb’s & Viv’s: This gem has been located in its original location since the late-1800’s and operated by great-grandson of its founders Mibb and Viv, this classic Wisconsin bar makes a fantastic breaded version of the classic fish fry.
-The side dishes are a standalone supporting cast of stars with seasoned potato pancakes, apple sauce, coleslaw, bread and tartar sauce.
+5. Mibb’s & Viv’s: This gem has been located in its original location since the late-1800’s and operated by great-grandson of its founders Mibb and Viv.
+This classic Wisconsin bar makes a fantastic breaded version of the classic fish fry.
+The side dishes are a standalone supporting cast of stars with seasoned potato pancakes, applesauce, coleslaw, bread and tartar sauce.
 Upon arrival at Mibb’s & Viv’s, be sure to place your food order at the bar, then order a Milwaukee brewed beer and sit back to unwind to the weekend while waiting for your table and meal to become available and served.

 Travel anywhere else in the United States and ask a local, “Where can I find the best fish fry?,” and you may be met with mixed reactions.
 For example, sometimes you might get a blank stare, a clarifying question such as “you mean fish and chips?,” or my personal favorite, “do you mean like a Fillet-O-Fish?”
 Here in Milwaukee though, one could argue that outside of a controversial referee call during a Green & Gold football game, there are few things that can spark more passionate conversation than comparing favorite fish fries in the city.